 At businessDEPOT Legal, we can guide you through the trade mark registration frame work and provide a tailored approach to suit your trade mark protection needs.
 Whether it be from simple registration through to the strategic development of your brand portfolio nationally and internationally.

-For personalised advice, please do not hesitate to get in contact with Cameron Hancock and the businessDEPOT Legal team at 3193 3075.
+For personalised advice, please do not hesitate to get in contact with the businessDEPOT Legal team.

 General Advice Disclaimer

 Information provided on this website is general in nature and does not constitute financial or legal advice.
 Every effort has been made to ensure that the information provided is accurate, but information may become outdated as legislation and new government announcements are made.
 Individuals must not rely on this information to make a financial, investment or legal decision as it does not take into account their personal circumstance.
 Before making any decision, we recommend you consult a licensed adviser or legal practitioner to take into account your particular objectives, circumstances and individual needs.